 You might wonder what kind of pay one can expect when one finally manages to work in Germany.
 The minimum wage in Germany changes every year, and as of January 2021 it has been 1,221 Euros per month, which places Germany in fifth place among other European countries.

 Skilled workers obviously make way more than minimum wage, evident by the average monthly income of 4,021 Euros.
 And as expected, salaries largely depend on the sector, qualifications, position and even gender, as the gender pay gap was estimated to be 21% in 2018.

 Is it difficult to adapt to the German work culture?

 The work culture in Germany has a reputation of being completely different to what the rest of the world is used to, and to some degree this is correct.
 Germans put a huge emphasis on clear communication and punctuality.
 Working hours are spent on work and nothing but work.
 Interactions in the workplace are formal and generally speaking Germans keep their personal and professional lives separated.

 If you want to learn more about the German work culture, you can check out this article that goes into more detail.

-Working hours, labor laws and labor rights that you should be aware of
+Working hours, labor laws and labor rights

 The German work week averages at 40 hours per week, and maxes out at 48 hours.
 You could still work up to 10 hours per day if you want to, as long as your average hours per day don’t exceed 8 hours over a 24 week period.